The Common Program of the People's Republic of China 1949-1954

 The extensive collectivization campaigns of the 1950s in the rural areas (See Article 29) were accompanied by heightened efforts to mobilize women's labor.
 In fact, from an economic standpoint, the complete utilization of female labour was crucial to the rationale behind collectivization.
 The goal of collectivization was to establish an organizational structure for production that would enable a more efficient utilization of land and labour, as well as promote diversification within the agricultural economy.
 Given the relatively low investment rates in the agricultural sector, achieving increased agricultural production relied heavily on altering the production organization and significantly augmenting the utilization of labour.
 Recognizing the potential of women's "underutilized" labour, labour-intensive development strategies considered it a significant source of new labour.

 According to Deng Yingchao, the leader for the ACFDW, the mediation is required to protect the position of the wife.
 Most divorces are in the rural areas and not in the cities.
-Partly provoked by rural cadres, who were sent to the cities and are attracted to beautiful urban women.
-"In fact, the predilection for well-educated and urbane young women was so strong that in the Civil War period, some male cadres saw the Communists' final occupation of the urban areas as a chance for them to grab modern women."
-There is also another reason for these ‘rural’ divorces.
-The rural cadres are completely occupied in their Land reform work and are often from home.
-The mothers in law are in no position to interfere because they can be accused of having feudal characteristics.
-Townspeople are less inclined to go to court because they fear loss of face and the aversion for the involvement of legal researchers.
+Partly influenced by rural cadres who were dispatched to the cities and drawn to attractive urban women, there was a notable preference for well-educated and sophisticated young women.
+During the Civil War period, this attraction was so pronounced that some male cadres viewed the Communists' eventual takeover of urban areas as an opportunity to pursue modern women.
+There was also another reason for these ‘rural’ divorces.
+The rural cadres were completely occupied in their Land reform work and were often from home.
+The mothers in law were in no position to interfere because they could be accused of having feudal characteristics.
+Townspeople were less inclined to go to court because they feared loss of face and the aversion for the involvement of legal researchers.
 The official number of divorces is in 1950: 186.000, 1951: 409.000, and 396.000 in the first 6 months of 1952.
-The number of divorce cases in the courts reaches more than 1,170,000 nationwide in the single year of 1953.
+The number of divorce cases in the courts reached more than 1,170,000 nationwide in the single year of 1953.
 During 1950-1953 each year, 70.000 to 80.000 Chinese women and men (mostly women) committed suicide or were killed because of the lack of freedom in marriage.

 Source: Tiffert (2015).
 Page 276